dmxt/dmxt-blog/content/blog/windows-manager-for-mac/index.md

 Windows has it all pre-built, but Apple is not allowed to implement it, so we have to use 3rd-party-software to simplify our life and be more productive.

-#### When I found out about Rectangle, it changed my life significantly and improves productivity and enjoyment.
+###### When I found out about Rectangle, it changed my life significantly and improves productivity and enjoyment.

 # Download

 https://rectangleapp.com/pro

-It has a free trial for 10 days and $9.99 for permanent right.
+It has a free trial for 10 days and $9.99 for permanent license for 3 devices.

 ### Reconfiguring Rectangle